sretcher/sretcher.github.io/README.md

 ## Python Projects

-### Predicting Performance of Social Media Posts
+### Predicting Social Media Performance

-This project looked at the Facebook metrics dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php)
+This project examined the characteristics of 500 Facebook Posts from a renowned cosmetric brand in 2014 and attempts to predict the impact of a Facebook brand post with Multiple Linear Regression.
+This dataset is from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php).